 Quality of hire is essential.
 With reimbursements hinging on patient satisfaction, integrating HCAHPS criteria during the screening process can further highlight top-performing employees.
 But equally important is quickly onboarding talent, especially as hiring needs often arise without notice.
-You can ensure your organization is investing in the right talent acquisition strategies – and accomplishing time-to-fill best practices rates fewer than 45 days – by evaluating source-of-hire data.
+You can ensure your organization is investing in the right talent management and acquisition strategies – and accomplishing time-to-fill best practices rates fewer than 45 days – by evaluating source-of-hire data.

 To many, the validity of source data matters little once the individual is employed.
 However, you can accurately budget for sourcing when you know which channels attract high-performing employees and which screening strategies lead to these individuals being hired.
 With this data, leaders can eliminate investments in underperforming sources and make decisions based on productivity, retention and patient satisfaction.

 In an era where talent is at a premium, healthcare leaders are finding it prudent to dig deeper into their organizations’ talent acquisition functions.
 In doing so, they ensure their hospitals and health systems are operating at peak performance.
 By leveraging the five questions explored above, you can engage HR leadership and talent acquisition professionals in meaningful conversation that may spark necessary change.